El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 I have no idea.

-But it certainly is right in line with how Obama does business with uh enemies and foreign countries, the apologizes left and right.
+But it certainly is right in line with how Obama does business with enemies and foreign countries.

 So anyway, we will get the details.

-Dennis McDonough, the White House chief of staff, who, by the way, was having a little meeting with the press yesterday before Obama did his uh State of Obama speech last night.
+Dennis McDonough, the White House chief of staff, who, by the way, was having a little meeting with the press yesterday before Obama did his State of Obama speech last night.

-I mean, this is the last year, you've got uh basically twelve months to go here, and it's gonna be less than that because once the primary start, everybody's gonna be focusing on the presidential race.
+And it's going to be less than that because once the primaries start, everybody's going to be focusing on the presidential race.

-And this McDonough, the chief of staff said, we are going to do executive orders and executive actions, the likes of which nobody has ever seen.
+And this McDonough, the chief of staff, said, we are going to do executive orders and executive actions, the likes of which nobody has ever seen.

 And I totally believe him.

-But I want to ask, what do you think the reaction to this is wherever the Republican establishment is headquartered, and whoever those people are, and I I don't when I say Republican establishment, I have a group of people in mind that are basically faceless.
+And whoever those people are, when I say Republican establishment, I have a group of people in mind that are basically faceless.

 I think some of the things she has done over the last year are remarkable.